We deliver 1:1 support and advocacy for the neurodiverse community, those disabled by neurological conditions or employment difficulties.

 Lived experience has led our work since 2006, long before they became a buzz words.

-We deliver participatory reasearch methods, we deliver learning tools in the spirit of shared commons, we deliver our impact from the ground floor up, not the other way round.
+We deliver participatory research methods, we deliver learning tools in the spirit of shared commons, we deliver our impact from the ground floor up, not the other way round.
 Our sole focus is to improve the rights of the neuro-disabled community to live the best life that can be achieved.